Ibn Jurayj: Kitab al-Sunan

 Ibn Jurayj compiled a collection of hadith known as Kitab al-Sunan or Al-Jāmiʿ (The Comprehensive Collection), which is credited with initiating the musannaf genre of hadith literature.
 His student Abd al-Razzaq claimed that he was the first to arrange hadith thematically, arranging them into subject-based chapters.
 Ibn al-Nadim described the work as resembling later Sunan collections, containing chapters on purification, fasting, prayers, and Zakat.
 Although the work has been lost, substantial portions are preserved in the musannaf of Abd al-Razzaq and other later compilations.
 Approximately one-third of the traditions found in Abd al-Razzaq's Musannaf are transmitted from Ibn Jurayj.

 Tafsir

 Ibn Jurayj is credited with composing one of the earliest works of Quranic exegesis (tafsir).
 More than a dozen students are reported to have studied tafsir with him, though only five of them are known to have transmitted his tafsir with certainty.
 Among them, Ḥajjāj ibn Muḥammad al-Miṣṣīṣī al-A'war transmitted two versions of tafsir from him: a shorter version that Ibn Jurayj dictated from memory as he did not have the physical copy at that time, and a larger and expansive version that Ibn Jurayj dictated from his written copy.
 In February 2019, a partial manuscript of the shorter version was identified in the Zahiriyya Library (formerly catalogued No. 10990), containing commentary on the verses from the middle of Surah Nisa to Surah Waqqiyah.
+It was published by Dār al-Kamāl with partial reconstructions of the lost sections from earlier citations.